全球系列大賽

 When and how can I receive the Commissioned Composition?

-The Organization Committee will email the Commissioned Composition to all qualified contestants six weeks prior to the semi-final round.
+The Organizing Committee will email the Commissioned Composition to all qualified contestants six weeks prior to the semi-final round.
 Contestants are required to play it from memory.

-What media types are acceptable for the audition video?
+What media types are acceptable for the application videos?

 NTD is entitled to all copyrights for the text, audio, visual and video materials produced during the competition.
 Am I allowed to refuse the transfer of rights for recordings of my participation?

-No. Once a contestant submits an application, he or she agrees to all the rules and regulations and affiliated terms of the Competition, otherwise, he or she will not be able to participate.
+No. By submitting an application, a contestant agrees to all the rules, regulations, and affiliated terms of the Competition, otherwise, he or she will not be able to participate.

 Will the Organizing Committee assist with arranging airline tickets, accommodations, and practice facilities during the live rounds of the competition?

-If a contestant wins a cash prize, will there be any tax withholding?
+If a contestant wins the cash prize, will there be any tax withholding?

 It depends on the nationality of the winner.

-If the winner is either a non-resident alien in the U.S. or a citizen from another country, he or she must complete a W-8 form and the cash prize is subject to a 30% tax withholding requirement.
-The winner will receive IRS Form 1042-S from NTD, reporting U.S. source income by foreign persons.
+If the winner is either a non-resident alien in the U.S. or a citizen of another country, he or she must complete a W-8 form and the cash prize is subject to a 30% tax withholding requirement.
+The winner will receive IRS Form 1042-S from NTD, reporting U.S. source income paid to foreign persons.

 However, depending on the winner’s country of residence, an exception to the withholding tax may apply if the U.S. has a tax treaty with that country.